wh-alice/mig_visualstudio/vs/code-quality/ca2114--method-security-should-be-a-superset-of-type.md

 ---
-title: "CA2114: Method security should be a superset of type | testtitle" ms.custom: "" ms.date: "10/19/2016"
+title: "CA2114: Method security should be a superset of type" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"